LightningRpper/personalwebsite/README.md

  * Blog of Updates: A page where I give short blogs on videos, games, or certain softwares currently in development.

  * Download Resume: A way to download a pdf file of my resume for potential employers.
-Looking to see if I can restrict the download to be read-only.

  * Contact Me: An easy method of contact.
 Meant to send emails to my central account.
-(Still under development.)